laurenhatch03/laurenhatch03.github.io/README.md

 - Figure 23 shows the printed-out RMSE values for each model created.

+Then I graphed all three models together to see which models were better.
 Here are the plots of the REC curves for both ```X_data_all``` and ```X_data```:

 <img width="335" alt="all rec curves" src="https://github.com/user-attachments/assets/5b367962-1135-483e-a732-8668f91ef00b"> <img width="310" alt="limited REC curves" src="https://github.com/user-attachments/assets/404d5ad7-54fd-49c7-a634-c3e787015616">